 Everything you love about banana bread in muffin form!
-Moist, fluffy banana muffins sprinkled with a little cinnamon and sugar on top are a family favorite.
+Moist, fluffy banana muffins sprinkled with a little cinnamon and sugar on top.

 Banana Bread Muffins